RaFoyer/NYC-RE-Dashboard/README.md

    streamlit run app.py
    ```

-5. Open your web browser and visit `http://localhost:8501` to access the NYC Real Estate Sales Dashboard.
+5. Open your web browser and visit `http://localhost:10000` (streamlit should launch a browser window for you) to access the NYC Real Estate Sales Dashboard.

+## Deploying on Render

+To deploy the NYC Real Estate Sales Dashboard on Render, follow these steps:

+1. Sign up for a free account on [Render](https://render.com/).

+2. Connect your GitHub repository containing the project to Render.

+3. Create a new web service on Render and select the repository.

+4. Configure the following settings for the web service:
+   - **Environment**: Python
+   - **Build Command**: `pip install -r requirements.txt`
+   - **Start Command**: `streamlit run app.py`

+5. Add the following environment variables in the Render web service settings:
+   - `PYTHON_VERSION`: 3.9.0

+6. Click on "Create Web Service" to deploy the application.

+7. Once the deployment is complete, you will receive a unique URL for your deployed app.

+Your NYC Real Estate Sales Dashboard is now live and accessible via the provided URL.

 ## Contributing